Bang crash zoom

 You can use onomatopoeia to describe the sound the fireworks make.

-Click on the image above to watch the following video and listen out for some examples.
+Watch the short firework video above and listen out for some examples.

 Onomatopoeia is a word that mimics the sound of the object or action it refers to.
 Think of onomatopoeia as a sound effects device.

 If you're interested in getting primary tuition or E.F.L adult English language tuition then ring or check the HL Tutoring Services website for further information.
-Alternatively you can book private lessons online by selecting either:
+Alternatively, you can book private lessons online to guarantee a slot right now by selecting either:

 After that, choose a suitable date and time.